 This pairs up quite well with the extended battery life, ensuring an extended and pleasurable time with the Cowin E7.
 For long and boring trips, they’re sort of a dream come true.

-Cowin E7 are super comfy because of their faux leather earpads, which swivel a full 90 degrees for a comfortable fit and are available with a built-in noise cancellation function, makes them great for work or study.
+Cowin E7 are super comfy because of their faux leather earpads, which swivel a full 90 degrees for a comfortable fit and are available with a built-in noise cancellation function, making them great for work or study.

 There’s also a convenient turn on them that permits you to modify through your phone’s playlist or to require a call through its onboard mic.
 I wasn’t sure I’d be needing this, but after having it for a short time, it’s been pretty useful.